|

 Miller, Jr., T. J. Volk & Bessette

-Derivation of name: Decor- means elegant.
+Derivation of name: decor- means elegant.

 Synonyms: Armillaria decorosa (Peck) A. H. Smith,